alainravet/calsync_logs/casapilot-reverse.markdown

 2015, June 2nd
-* deploy on staging : FAIL
+* deploy on staging : FAIL  - @alain

     problem 1: ibridge would not synchronize
     problem 2: could not create via the API (validation errors)